Will the baby look like me if I do IVF with Egg Donor?

 Ethical and Legal Considerations

-IVF with egg donor involves ethical and legal considerations that must be carefully navigated.
+IVF with egg donors involves ethical and legal considerations that must be carefully navigated.
 Some key points to consider include:

 Consulting with legal professionals and medical experts can help navigate these complex issues and ensure that the rights and well-being of all parties involved are protected.